 - Ensure URL strings and readable and logical

-Web Accessibility testing tools are quickly changing and evolving subject.
+Web Accessibility testing tools are a quickly changing and evolving subject.
 As tools improve, it’s expected that a great number of audits can be performed to ensure your website or blog meets compliance guidelines.
-However, in order to obtain complete assurance of being WCAG compliance, seek the services of an ADA/ WCAG expert to utilize along with the tools.
+However, in order to obtain complete assurance of being WCAG compliant, seek the services of an ADA/ WCAG expert to utilize along with the tools.